pyrocko/pyrocko/doc/source/apps/squirrel/index.rst

 Squirrel - *dataset inspection and management*
 ==============================================

-The :program:`squirrel` command line tool is a front-end to the :ref:`Squirrel data access infrastructure <squirrel>`.
+The :program:`squirrel` command line tool is a front-end to the :doc:`Squirrel data access infrastructure </topics/squirrel>`.

 .. raw:: html